h2oai/sparkling-water/py/README.rst

 There are multiple PySparkling packages, each is intended to be used with different Spark version.

+ - h2o_pysparkling_2.3 - for Spark 2.3.x
  - h2o_pysparkling_2.2 - for Spark 2.2.x
  - h2o_pysparkling_2.1 - for Spark 2.1.x
  - h2o_pysparkling_2.0 - for Spark 2.0.x

-So for example, to install PySparkling for Spark 2.2, the command would look like:
+So for example, to install PySparkling for Spark 2.3, the command would look like:

 .. code-block:: bash

-    pip install h2o_pysparkling_2.2
+    pip install h2o_pysparkling_2.3

 Setup and Installation
 ----------------------